dolphjs/docs/content/cli/overview.md

 $ yarn dev:start
 ```

-You will now see logs which indicates that your server has started running and you can go to your browser at `http://localhost:3300/user` to get a message from the server.
+You will now see logs indicating that your server has started running.
+You can open your browser and navigate to `http://localhost:3300/user` to receive a message from the server.

 #### Options

-When you run the `$ dolph new <project-name>` command, you are prompted with a couple of questions and your choice of answer for each question determines your project configuration.
-These configurationa are saved in the `dolph_cli.yaml` file which you see present in your root directory.
+When you run the `$ dolph new <project-name>` command, you will be prompted with a series of questions.
+Your answers to these questions will determine your project's configuration, which is then saved in the `dolph_cli.yaml` file located in the root directory.

-> info **Note** The `dolph_cli.yaml` file is **readonly** and you shouldn't attempt to update it manually.
+> info **Note**  The `dolph_cli.yaml` file is readonly, so it should not be manually edited.

 #### Command Syntax